dathere/datapusher-plus/README.md

   But unlike xloader, we load everything using the proper data types and not as text, so there's no need to reload the data again after adjusting the Data Dictionary, as you would with xloader.

-* **Far more efficient Datastore storage AND far more Performant Datastore with easier to compose SQL queries**
+* **Far more Storage Efficient AND Performant Datastore with easier to compose SQL queries**

   As we create the Datastore tables using the most efficient PostgreSQL data type for each column using qsv's guaranteed type inferences - the Datastore is not only more storage efficient, it is